longnguyen2706/map-reduce-az/README.md

 # Map Reduce on Azure
 My project with @youliangtan, forked from his repo.
-We use the school's GitHub account for the initial development, so all the history is gone.
+We use the school's GitHub account for the initial development, so all the git history is gone after porting over to this personal Github.

 This project is to develop a map-reduce framework from scratch with C++ and deploy it to the Azure Kubernetes cluster.
 The application of map reduce is to process a large amount of data, hence the mappers and reducers here work in a distributed manner with M number of masters and N number of workers.